-The way we sleep can impact a lot of things—our health, our energy levels, even our moods.
-Plus, it’s no secret that our sleep style and sleep position is an important factor in selecting the perfect mattress… but exactly what leads us to sleep the way we do?
+The way we sleep can impact many things—our health, our energy levels, even our moods.
+It’s also no secret that our sleep style and sleep position are important factors in selecting the perfect mattress.
+But exactly what leads us to sleep the way we do?

-As it turns out, the way that we sleep can tell us a lot about men’s personalities in particular, according to Professor Chris Idzikowski, the Director of Sleep Assessment and Advisory Service.
-Based on his study of a thousand men while they were sleeping, he made a few conclusions about how men slept and what it said about their personality.
+Professor Chris Idzikowski, Director of Sleep Assessment and Advisory Service, observed a thousand men while they were sleeping, drawing a few conclusions about the relationship between sleep positions and personalities.
 Here’s what he discovered.

-This man sleeps on his side with both arms out in front as if he were trying to grasp something, but they’re not looking for something.
-They are open to new things, although they can be cynical or suspicious.
-They’ll take their time deciding what choice to make but once they do, they stick with it and don’t have regrets.
+This man sleeps on his side with both arms in front of him, as if he were trying to grasp something.
+These men tend to be open to new things, though they can be cynical or suspicious.
+They’ll generally take their time in making decisions but, once they’re mind is made up, they stick with their decision and don’t have regrets.

 What it means for his health: In terms of health, side-sleeping is great for fending off two things: acid reflux and sleep apnea.
-If you or a man you know suffers from either of these ailments, adjusting his sleep position might help reduce or eliminate issues with either.
+If you or a man you know suffers from either of these ailments, adjusting to a new sleep position might help reduce or eliminate issues for either condition.

-He’s “standing” at attention in his sleep.
-Sound asleep on his back with his arms by his sides.
+This man “stands” at attention in his sleep, on his back with his arms resolutely at his sides.
 You may find this guy to be reserved and quiet.
 He’s not going to make a big deal out of things, but he will set high standards for both himself and the other people in his life.

-What it means for his health: Back sleepers like those that assume the Soldier sleep position are at higher risk for snoring and difficulty with sleep apnea, so if either of these are an issue, consider adjusting to either a side or stomach position.
+What it means for his health: Back sleepers lthat assume the Soldier sleep position are at higher risk for snoring and difficulty with sleep apnea.
+If either of these tendencies are an issue, consider adjusting to either a side or stomach position.

-Another back sleeper inviting more snoring and more breathing difficulties, but, personality-wise he’s a great guy.
+The Starfish is another back sleeper who tends to snore more and experience more breathing difficulties.
+Personality-wise he’s a great catch.
 Count on a Starfish—a man who sleeps on his back with both arms up over this head—to be a good listener and a great friend.

-What it means for his health: Depending on your physicality, sleeping this way could cause more stress on joints, especially if he’s sleeping with a pillow that is not adequately supporting the head and neck.
-For this position, make sure that his pillow is soft enough to allow the spine to remain aligned, but not so soft that its not supportive of the neck.
+What it means for his health: Depending on his physicality, sleeping this way could cause more stress on joints, especially if he’s sleeping with a pillow that is not adequately supporting the head and neck.
+For this position, make sure the pillow is soft enough to allow the spine to remain aligned, but not so soft that its not supportive of the neck.

-He’s on his side with his arms down by his sides.
-He sociable and he’s easy going, but he’s so trusting others may take advantage of him.
-However, he’s chosen a good sleeping position as it may be beneficial for back pain.
+This man sleeps on his side with his arms down, by his sides.
+He sociable and easy going, but so trusting others may take advantage of him.
+His sleeping position, though, may be beneficial for back pain.

-What it means for his health: If back pain is an issue, any position that supports and promotes good spinal alignment like this one is great.
-Just make sure you’re on a bed with the correct firmness level.
-Too soft and the spine could be out of alignment at the hips – too firm and it could cause painful pressure points.
+What it means for his health: If back pain is an issue, any position that supports and promotes good spinal alignment like the Log is great.
+Just make sure he’s on a bed with the correct firmness level.
+If the mattress is too soft, the spine could be out of alignment at the hips; if the mattress is too firm, it could cause painful pressure points.

-This man is on his stomach with his hands up and around the pillow and his head turned to one side.
-You think he’d be able to take it because he’s nervy, extroverted – even brash—but, watch out, he’s thin-skinned and will take your criticism personally.
+This man sleeps on his stomach, with his hands up and around the pillow and his head turned to one side.
+One might think he’d be able to take whatever you dish because he’s nervy, extroverted and even brash—but, watch out, he’s thin-skinned and will take criticism personally.

-What it means for his health: Stomach-sleepers are not necessarily at risk for things like back and neck pain, but having the head to the side can cause some neck pain if you’re not careful.
-To avoid greater issues with spinal alignment, make sure you select a softer pillow that doesn’t prop the head up too high.
+What it means for his health: Stomach sleepers are not necessarily at risk for things like back and neck pain, but sleeping in a prolonged position where the head is to the side can cause some neck pain.
+To avoid greater issues with spinal alignment, make sure he selects a softer pillow that doesn’t prop the head up too high.

-This is the most common sleeping position with over 40% of the tested men sleeping this way.
-The man is curled up on his side and he may be tough on the outside, but he’s really a softy.
-It may take him some time to warm up to others, but he’s relaxed once he does.
+This is the most common sleeping position: over 40% of the men tested preferred to sleep this way.
+As the title indicates, this man curls up on his side, meaning he may be tough on the outside, but he’s really a softy on the inside.
+It can take him some time to warm up to others, but he’s fairly relaxed once familiarity sets in.

-What it means for his health: There are no inherent sleep problems associated with this position, but a mattress that has the right firmness level is key.
-Depending on weight and overall health, a medium or soft level is usually best – a sleep surface that is too firm could cause painful pressure points and morning aches and pains.
+What it means for his health: There are no inherent sleep problems associated with this position but a mattress that has the right firmness level is key.
+Depending on weight and overall health, a medium or soft level is usually best, particularly one that contours specific pressure points like the shoulders and hips—a sleep surface that is too firm could cause painful pressure points as well as morning aches and pains.

 No matter what position you or a man you know sleeps, the importance of selecting the right mattress (and replacing one that is no longer up to the job) cannot be overstated.
-If you’re in the market for a new mattress, talk to a Brooklyn Bedding Sleep Expert to make sure you’re choosing the right bed for you!
+If you’re in the market for a new mattress, talk to a Brooklyn Bedding Sleep Expert to make sure you’re getting the best sleep ever.